nbgoodall/check-it-out-two/IDEAS.md

   - Add, delete & duplicate frames
   - Sort frames
   - Clear, Reset
+- [ ] Double click to enter pixel mode to select specfic parts of a layer...
 - [ ] Delete layer if completely erased
 - [ ] Include active frame ID in history — do in the history class itself?
 Also current tool...
 - [ ] Fix ellipse to work with odd values